chentsulin/awesome-graphql/README.md

 - [type-graphql](https://github.com/19majkel94/type-graphql) - Create GraphQL schema and resolvers with TypeScript, using classes and decorators!
 - [graphql-nexus](https://github.com/graphql-nexus/nexus) - Code-First, Type-Safe, GraphQL Schema Construction.
 - [graphql-code-generator](https://github.com/dotansimha/graphql-code-generator): GraphQL code generator with flexible support for custom plugins and templates like TypeScript (frontend and backend), React Hooks, resolvers signatures and more.
-- [giraphql](https://github.com/hayes/giraphql) - A plugin based schema builder for creating code-first GraphQL schemas in TypeScript.
+- [pothos](https://github.com/hayes/pothos) - Pothos is a plugin based GraphQL schema builder for typescript.
+It makes building graphql schemas in typescript easy, fast and enjoyable.

 #### Miscellaneous